sapegin/blog.sapegin.me/source/en/all/bower.md

 There are two approaches for deploying a project:

-1. Only the manifest file is added to the repo and all packages are installed during deployment.
-This way there is nothing unnecessary in the repo, but if GitHub crashes during deployment or another server from which packages are installed crashes, there will be problems.
+1. Only the manifest file is added to the repository and all packages are installed during deployment.
+This way there is nothing unnecessary in the repository, but if GitHub crashes during deployment or another server from which packages are installed crashes, there will be problems.
 2. The `bower_components` folder as well as `bower.json` are added to the repository.
 This way deployment doesn’t depend on external servers, but the repository blows up with hundreds (if not thousands) of extra files.

 ### Semantic versions (semver)